sst/guide/README.md

 ## Contributing

 Thank you for your considering to contribute.
-[Read more about how you can contribute to Serverless Stack][Contributing].
+[Read more about how you can contribute to SST][Contributing].

 ## Running Locally

-Serverless Stack is built using [Jekyll](https://jekyllrb.com).
+SST is built using [Jekyll](https://jekyllrb.com).
 [Follow these steps to install Jekyll](https://jekyllrb.com/docs/installation/).

 #### Viewing Locally